Smart Phones and Laptop turns into Super Gadgets: Future project by SU

-Rajkot: Saurashtra University physics department working on a development project on multi-devices sensors that works faster and accurately.
+Rajkot: Saurashtra University physics department working on a development project on multi-device sensors that works faster and accurately.

 The project was approved by the Department of Atomic energy (DAE) of the Board of Research in Nuclear Science (BRNS) and approves a fund of 27 lakh.
 They also collaborated with the Bhabha Atomic research center (BARC) for the completion of this futuristic project.

 SU has grabbed this project after basic research by online presentation among 15 top scientists of DAE.